onosendi/lets-toast/README.md

 Simple, customizable toast notifications

-This module is meant to provide basic "toast" functionality, that lets you customize it to your liking by easily [overriding its CSS classes](https://github.com/onosendi/lets-toast/blob/master/example/styles.css).
+This package is meant to provide basic "toast" functionality, that lets you customize it to your liking by easily [overriding its CSS classes](https://github.com/onosendi/lets-toast/blob/master/example/styles.css).

 ## Install
 ```